 Coordinate what you’ll wear

 You can’t visit a tulip festival without taking pictures!
-I mean there’s just so many tulips you won’t be able to resist filling your camera roll and Instagram feed with adorable pictures of your family with the tulips.
+I mean there are just so many tulips you won’t be able to resist filling your camera roll and Instagram feed with adorable pictures of your family with the tulips.

 Tulip festivals present tulips in an array of colors, patterns, and designs.
 If you’ve never visited a tulip farm before you will be amazed at the variety.
 For picture taking, it’s best to wear solid colors.
 Tops or shirts with plaid, stripes, dots, or other busy patterns will clash with the stunning tulips you’re taking pictures with.